swiftlang/swift-evolution/proposals/0000-count-and-contains-for-collection.md

 ``` swift
 str.components(separatedBy: "substring") - 1
 ```
-The method used in this approach not only is unintuitive for the task in question, but also unnecessarily inefficient – a shortcoming that is partially solved with `.lazy` without gaining any advantage in semantics, convenience an readability.
+The method used in this approach not only is unintuitive for the task in question, but also unnecessarily inefficient – a shortcoming that is partially solved with `.lazy` without gaining any advantage in semantics, ergonimics an readability.

-`StringProtocol` already has a [`contains<T>(_ other: T)`](https://developer.apple.com/documentation/swift/stringprotocol/2923423-contains) method, the counterpart of which can be of great benefit to ordered collections in general.
+`StringProtocol` has a [`contains<T>(_ other: T)`](https://developer.apple.com/documentation/swift/stringprotocol/2923423-contains) method as part of the `NSString` compatibility API, which can become a special case of the proposed method, thus avoiding breaking changes and redundancy.

 ### Arrays and Data
-As far as I know, there isn't either a way or a relatively short workaround to count the number of occurrences of a subsequence in an ordered collection or verify whether an ordered collection contains a subsequence.
+There is neither a way nor a relatively short workaround for counting the number of occurrences of a given subcollection in a collection or verify whether an ordered collection contains a given subcollection.
-It is sensible to wonder and have a efficient way to find out if or how many times a sequence occurs in an instance of `Data`, `Array` and other ordered collections.
+It is sensible to wonder and have a efficient way to find out if or how many times a sequence occurs in instances of `Data`, `Array` and other ordered collections.

 ## Proposed solution

 ### `contains`
-The `contains` method is naturally used the same way as it's analogue for finding elements:
+The `contains` method is naturally used similarly to its analogue for an element:

 ``` swift
 let array = [1, 2, 3, 4, 5]